-11 Questions to Ask Your Doctor About Childhood Asthma
+12 Questions to Ask Your Doctor About Asthma in Children

 An asthma diagnosis can be scary and leave parents with many questions regarding the disease and treatment options.
 If your child is among the 6.3 million children in the United States living with asthma, consider asking your physician the following questions.

 Asthma is a chronic disease that involves airway inflammation and tight airway muscles around the airway, according to Theresa Guilbert, MD, co-director of the Asthma Center, part of the Division of Pulmonary Medicine, at Cincinnati Children’s Hospital Medical Center in Ohio.
 Those with asthma always have inflamed airways, but exposure to certain irritants can make the inflammation worse, causing more symptoms, she explains.
 She says asthma falls on a spectrum and presents differently in different children and at different ages.
 There is no minimum age to receive an asthma diagnosis; doctors can find asthma in children as young as one year old.
 Currently, close to 10 percent of children in the United States are living with asthma.